hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 - **pct.2:** percentage of cells where the gene is detected on average in the other groups for condition
 - **p_val_adj:** adjusted p-value for condition, based on bonferroni correction using all genes in the dataset, used to determine significance

->**NOTE:** Since each cell is being treated as a replicate this will result in inflated p-values within each group!
-A gene may have an incredibly low p-value < 1e-50 but that doesn't translate as a highly reliable marker gene.
+>**NOTE:** Since each cell is being treated as a replicate, this will result in inflated p-values within each group!
+A gene may have an incredibly low p-value < 1e-50, but that doesn't translate as a highly reliable marker gene.

 When looking at the output, **we suggest looking for markers with large differences in expression between `pct.1` and `pct.2` and larger fold changes**.
 For instance if `pct.1` = 0.90 and `pct.2` = 0.80, it may not be as exciting of a marker.
 However, if `pct.2` = 0.1 instead, the bigger difference would be more convincing.
-Also, of interest is if the majority of cells expressing the marker is in my group of interest.
+Also of interest is whether the majority of cells expressing the marker are in your group of interest.
 If `pct.1` is low, such as 0.3, it may not be as interesting.
 Both of these are also possible parameters to include when running the function, as described above.

 This is a great spot to pause and save your results!